Program Announcement, Fulbright Master’s Program for Citizens of Afghanistan 2021-2022

 - Applicants must be citizens of Afghanistan and currently residing in Afghanistan.

-- Applicants must have a four-year bachelor’s degree (first university) by Spring 2019 and a strong academic background as demonstrated by their academic transcripts and references.
-Please note that if you have a three-year bachelor’s degree from any country, you are required to have at least a one-year Master’s/post-baccalaureate diploma in order to qualify.
-Applicants graduating in Fall 2018 or earlier who make it to the interview stage will be required to bring attested transcripts and diplomas to the interview; applicants graduating in Spring 2019 will be required to bring transcripts and a letter from their Registrar confirming that they are expected to graduate by May 2019.
+- Applicants must have a four-year bachelor’s degree (first university) by Spring 2020 and a strong academic background as demonstrated by their academic transcripts and references.
+Please note that if you have a three-year bachelor’s degree from any country with three-year degrees, for example, from some universities of India, you must either have a four-year Indian bachelor’s degree or completed an Indian master’s degree, if the bachelor’s degree is of less than four years’ duration.
+Applicants graduating in Fall 2019 or earlier who make it to the interview stage will be required to bring attested transcripts and diplomas to the interview; applicants graduating in Spring 2020 will be required to bring transcripts and a letter from their Registrar confirming that they are expected to graduate by May 2020.

 - Applicants must score a minimum of 79 on the Internet-based TOEFL exam or a minimum of 6.5 IELTS and submit their score with their Fulbright application.